The Pub Chapter 2 Murder Mystery - Book 1

 Jason spent nearly two weeks during the investigation, back in Jamaica, closing out his affairs before moving into the condominium that came with the position.
 He returned to town just in time to join the staff's as they celebrated the silent partner's departure for Chicago.

 The new food and beverage tracking system Ervin had put in place during his scrutiny of the books caused confusion and grumbling from the staff.
 On the bookkeeping end, Joe was flooded with indecipherable food tickets while the staff tried to use the new complicated system which Ervin insisted was an improvement.

 With Ervin gone, Dick allowed Jason to change the system back to the old food and beverage codes which made Jason an immediate hero of all the staff except Joe, who had to deal with the confusion of returning to the old system.
 New hires had been trained one way.
 Now they had to learn the old method of handling food orders.
 Registers were out of balance for weeks during the transition.

-Jason had a certain charm that drew other men to him to share a round of drinks, some bawdy jokes and a hearty pat on the back.
-But it didn't take long for the new manager to alienate most of the female staff with salty innuendos and off color remarks.
-He was particularly adept at annoying his bookkeeper who spent most of her day in the tiny office behind the kitchen.
+Jason could put on charm to draw people to him eager to share a round of drinks, bawdy jokes and a friendly slap on the back.
+But it didn't take long for him to alienate most of the female staff with innuendos and off-color remarks.
+He was particularly adept at annoying his bookkeeper.

 "Good morning, The Pub.
 How may I help you?"
-She turned away from the stare of the manager who took a seat on the bench across from her.
+She turned to face the wall.

-The door slammed behind Jason as he stood up and stormed out.
+The door slammed behind him as Jason stood up and stormed out.

-"But Baby," the man said, "don't you recognize my voice?
-It's me!"
-He drew the word out in a sing-song whine.
+"But Baby," the voice said.
+"Don't you recognize my voice?
+It's meeee!"
+He drew the word out in a whine.